Frequently Asked Questions

 Q: Who pays for match outings?

-A: Bigs incur the expenses involved in most of the independent match activities they choose.
-However, we strongly encourage outings that are free or modestly priced and expect that your expenses will be minimal.
+A: Bigs pay for most of the independent match activities they choose.
+However, we strongly encourage outings that are free or modestly priced.
 In addition, JBBBSLA helps minimize the cost of your outings.
 We sponsor free program events and smaller group activities approximately monthly (some targeting specific age groups), and we also offer subsidized match outing opportunities several times per year for each match.
 We do all we can to make this affordable for everyone!

 Q: When do outings take place?